rodrigors3012/dota-teams/README.md

 # Planned Features

-- Angular Material.
-This should also result in implementation of pagination, sorting, and filtering for all tables.
+- Sorting, pagination, and filtering for all columns of all three tables. git
 - Different tabs for each of the three tables.
 - Search by name instead of, or in addition to, team ID.
 - Cleanup and documentation.